-Whether your child is a natural bookworm and you’re looking for a couple of new reads to add to their collection or they are way too attached to electronic devices and you want to provide an alternative, here are 10 great books that anyone aged 8-14 will truly enjoy.
+Whether your child is a natural bookworm and you’re looking for a couple of new reads to add to their collection or they are way too attached to electronic devices and you want to provide an alternative like reading, even if its on a Kindle.
+Here are 10 great books that anyone aged 8-14 will truly enjoy.

 10 Awesome Books for Kids 8-14

 Next to Judy Blume, Beverly Cleary is one of the most popular and beloved children’s authors.
 And her Ramona collection?
 Hands down, it’s a classic.
 Ramona is a character for little boys and girls who is totally relatable.
 Her stories are the kind that your kids and your kids’ kids will truly adore.

 Here’s a NYT bestseller about the author’s personal experience as a refugee, beginning with her life in Vietnam and ending in Alabama.
 It includes how the Vietnam War totally shook her comfort levels and realities and also how making the transition to America totally changed her goals, dreams and, ultimately, her entire life.